MisakaCenter/dannypsnl.github.io/docs/_posts/2019-07-31-how-lifetime-trait-can-be-trouble-and-how-to-fix-it.md

 ---
 layout: post
 title: "How trait with lifetime can be a trouble and how to fix it"
+categories:
+  - cs
 tags:
   - rust
 ---

 In my case, I have a trait called `Resource` for deserialize from bytes.
 Now I want to reuse a struct called `List` for others `Resource` so I write done: